Knowledge base

 This guide is about IP addresses, those…

-- …assigned to sites/housing/servers, dynamic or static, shared or dedicated,
+- …assigned to sites/hosting/servers, dynamic or static, shared or dedicated,

 - …assigned by your Internet Service Provider (ISP) when establishing an Internet connection to your Infomaniak product.